Hello Planning Mashers!

 It really is very tempting to just go with some of their ideas.
 After all, who doesn’t want to eat healthier, work out more and read more books?

 But that’s a total trap!
-If you set goals which you don’t REALLY want to achieve for yourself, you’re more likely to drop them eventually.
+If you set goals that you don’t REALLY want to achieve for yourself, you’re more likely to drop them eventually.
 Your goals have to be only yours, so spend some time contemplating and figuring out what it is you really want from yourself and your life.

 Here are a few questions you might want to ask yourself to help you find the right mind track to figuring out your own goals.
 I know this may sound like a pretty cumbersome process, but it’s absolutely worth it!